Backup and Disaster Recovery

 Backup as a service (BaaS) is an approach to backing up data that involves purchasing backup and recovery services from an online data backup provider.
 Instead of performing backup with a centralised, on-premises IT department, BaaS connects systems to a private, public or hybrid cloud managed by the outside provider.

-Backup as a service is a crucial service for any critical application and compliant IT infrastructure.
-This service frees up your IT resources and allows frontline IT technicians and managers to focus on core activities, rather than repetitive tasks such as storage space provisioning and forecasting cloud storage consumption.
+BaaS is crucial for any critical application and compliant IT infrastructure.
+It frees up IT resources and allows frontline technicians and managers to focus on core activities, rather than repetitive tasks like storage provisioning.

 Are you interested in BACKUP & DR?